William Torrent

 Printer Offline - Network Connectivity (Faulty Ethernet Jack)

-Problem: allway printer is powered on but fails to receive print jobs or communicate with the network.
+Problem: Hallway printer is powered on but fails to receive print jobs or communicate with the network.

 Environment: Office Hallway Printer, Ethernet Connection.